percona/pmm-doc/docs/how-to/HA.md

-# Set up PMM in HA mode
+# Set up PMM in High Availability (HA) mode

 !!! caution alert alert-warning "Important"
-    This feature has been added in PMM 2.41.0 and is currently in [Technical Preview](https://docs.percona.com/percona-monitoring-and-management/details/glossary.html#technical-preview).
+    This feature has been added in Percona Monitoring and Management (PMM) 2.41.0 and is currently in [Technical Preview](https://docs.percona.com/percona-monitoring-and-management/details/glossary.html#technical-preview).
 Early adopters are advised to use this feature for testing purposes only as it is subject to change.

-Set up PMM using Docker containers in a high-availability (HA) configuration following these instructions.

-PMM Server is deployed in a high-availability setup where three PMM Server instances are configured, one being the leader and others are followers.
-These servers provide services including:

-- ClickHouse: A fast, open-source analytical database.
-- VictoriaMetrics: A scalable, long-term storage solution for time series data.
-- PostgreSQL: A powerful open-source relational database management system, used in this setup to store PMM data like inventory, settings, and other feature-related data.

 ## Importance of HA

+Ensuring your monitoring system remains operational is crucial.
+Deploying PMM in a High Availability (HA) setup significantly increases its reliability.

-Having high availability increases the reliability of the PMM service, as the leader server handles all client requests, and subsequent servers take over if the leader fails.
+In an HA configuration, three PMM Server instances are configured: one as the leader and the others as followers.
+The leader server handles all client requests.
+If the leader fails, the followers take over, minimizing downtime.

+HA is about having redundant systems ready to take over seamlessly, ensuring that your monitoring system remains resilient even if one instance encounters issues.

+These PMM Server instances provide the following essential services:

+- ClickHouse: Stores Query Analytics (QAN) metrics.
+- VictoriaMetrics: Stores Prometheus metrics.
+PostgreSQL: Stores PMM data like inventory and settings.

+To facilitate communication and coordination among the PMM Server instances, two key protocols are used:

-- Gossip Protocol: This protocol facilitates PMM servers to discover and share information about their states with each other.
-It is used for managing the PMM server list and failure detection.
+- **Gossip protocol**: Enables PMM servers to discover and share information about their states.
+It is used for managing the PMM server list and failure detection, ensuring that all instances are aware of the current state of the cluster.
-- Raft Protocol: This is a consensus algorithm that allows PMM servers to agree on a leader and ensures that logs are replicated among all machines.
+- **Raft protocol**: Ensures that PMM servers agree on a leader and that logs are replicated among all machines to maintain data consistency.

+## HA options PMM

+Since HA can add complexity, before considering HA for PMM, keep in mind that:

+- Critical systems requiring immediate response benefit from sub-second failover HA, while less critical applications with some tolerance for downtime (seconds or minutes) have more flexibility.

+- PMM itself has a one-minute minimum alerting interval, so even with perfect HA, the fastest you'll know about an issue is one minute after it occurs.

+- consider your specific uptime needs, performance requirements, and potential data loss you can tolerate, while also keeping in mind PMM's limitations.

+### 1. Simple Docker restart with data caching

+The most straightforward approach to increase availability in PMM is to launch the PMM server within Docker using the `--restart=always` flag.

+This ensures that the PMM Server automatically restarts if a minor issue occurs.
+Additionally, PMM's data caching feature stores data locally on the PMM Client when the connection to the PMM Server is interrupted.

+Once the connection is restored, the cached data is transferred to the PMM Server, ensuring no data loss during the restart process.

+This option is suitable for scenarios where the primary concern is the ability to investigate potential issues later.

+However, it's important to note that this approach is limited by the underlying physical infrastructure.
+If the failure stems from a hardware issue, automatic recovery might be challenging.

+### 2. Leverage Kubernetes for enhanced isolation

+For users running PMM in a Kubernetes (K8s) environment, PMM offers a Helm chart that facilitates running PMM with enhanced isolation.
+In this setup, even if the physical infrastructure encounters a problem, K8s automatically handles failover, migrating the PMM instance to a healthy node.

+While restarts within K8s can take up to several minutes (depending on your infrastructure configuration), PMM's data caching ensures that information is preserved during this transition.
+Alerts will still be triggered to keep you informed about any issues that started during PMM's restart and continue after PMM is back.

+### 3. Fully-clustered PMM in Kubernetes (coming Q3/2024)

+For users with large deployments, numerous instances, and distributed locations, we are currently a developing fully clustered PMM setup in Kubernetes, which is planned for release in Q3/2024.

+This option will provide a comprehensive HA solution, including clustered database setups (ClickHouse, VictoriaMetrics, and PostgreSQL).

+In this setup, multiple PMM instances will be configured, with one being the leader and the others as followers.

+Leader election will be managed using the Raft consensus algorithm, ensuring a smooth transition of the leader role if the current leader fails.
+The architecture will consist of:

+- Multiple PMM instances for redundancy
+- Clustered PostgreSQL for storing metadata and configuration data
+- Clustered ClickHouse for storing query performance metrics (Query Analytics)
+- Clustered VictoriaMetrics for storing operational metrics from monitored databases and hosts
+- HAProxy for managing and directing network traffic to the current leader PMM instance

+This fully clustered PMM setup in Kubernetes will provide the highest level of availability and reliability for large-scale, mission-critical monitoring environments.

 ## Prerequisites